Aadhaar Act complies with test prescribed by verdict on privacy: Centre tells SC

 "The Aadhaar Act meets the standards and has adequate safeguards.
 The Aadhaar Act is a just, fair, and reasonable law.
 It is in pursuance of a larger public interest, including preventing dissipation of social welfare benefits, prevention of black money and money laundering ...," he said, adding that these were all "legitimate State interests".

-The Aadhaar scheme also satisfies the test of proportionality by showing a rational nexus between the means and the goal, he said, adding that all subsidies were part of right to life with dignity and would prevail over the right to privacy.
+The Aadhaar scheme also satisfies the test of proportionality by showing a rational nexus between the means and the goal, he said, adding that all subsidies were part of the right to life with dignity and would prevail over the right to privacy.

 Venugopal said a law, which is constitutionally valid, does not become "invalid" on the ground of improper implementation and, moreover, the Aadhaar Act has kept the invasion to privacy, if any, to the minimum level.